Videos, Novels and Poetry Inspired by Vermeer

 In this elegant volume Marilyn Chandler McEntyre asks these very questions, and she teases out intriguing possibilities in twenty poems arranged side by side with color reproductions of the paintings that inspired them.
 McEntyre has chosen eighteen of Vermeer's famous women—including The Lacemaker, The Milkmaid, Girl with a Pearl Earring, and The Girl with a Red Hat—to wonder about.

-With precisely 35 canvases to his credit, the Dutch painter Johannes Vermeer represents one of the great enigmas of 17th-century art.
+With precisely 35 canvases to his credit, the Dutch painter Johannes Vermeer represents one of the great enigmas of seventeenth-century art.
 The meager facts of his biography have been gleaned from a handful of legal documents.
 Yet Vermeer's extraordinary paintings of domestic life, with their subtle play of light and texture, have come to define the Dutch golden age.
 His portrait of the anonymous Girl with a Pearl Earring has exerted a particular fascination for centuries—and it is this magnetic painting that lies at the heart of Tracy Chevalier's second novel of the same title.

 actor: Marlyn Streep